treinmund/politics-of-responsibility/README.md

 # The politics of responsibility: Does industry affect AI ethics research?

-This repository includes the code and supplementary for my Master's dissertation at University College London.
+This repository includes the code and supplementary material for my Master's dissertation at University College London.

 Files in this repository include: